-- Thickness of Unit A (depth below seabed) in metres was calculated using a velocity of 1600 m/s to convert time to depth; - From this horizon a grid in metres was created and then exported from SBP Kingdom Project; - The grid was then imported into UHR Kingdom Project (in metres); - Finally, a base to Reflector A (metres below LAT) was calculated adding the Unit thickness to the UHR seabed surface.
+- Thickness of Unit A (Unit B, Unit C and Unit D in the northern corner of WFSIV area) in metres was calculated using a velocity of 1600 m/s to convert time to depth; - From this horizon a grid in metres was created and then exported from SBP Kingdom Project; - The grid was then imported into UHR Kingdom Project (in metres); - Finally, a base to Reflector A (RB, RC and RD D in the northern corner of WFSIV area, in meters below LAT) was calculated adding the Unit thickness to the UHR seabed surface.

-The horizons were exported (in meters with position in easting and northing and their thickness below seabed) and were used to produce an isopach map.
+The horizons were exported (in meters with position in easting and northing and their thickness below seabed and were used) to produce an isopach map.